Joe S. Jackson

-Joseph S. "Joe" Jackson (July 1871 – May 19, 1936) was an American sportswriter and editor for the Detroit Free Press, The Washington Post and The Detroit News.
+Joseph S. Jackson (July 1871 – May 19, 1936) was an American sportswriter and editor for the Detroit Free Press, The Washington Post and The Detroit News.
 He was the founder and first president of the Baseball Writers' Association of America, holding the office from 1908 to 1919.

 Early years

-Jackson was born in Providence, Rhode Island in 1871.
-At the time of the 1900 United States Census, he was living in Providence and working as a reporter.
+Jackson was born in Providence, Rhode Island, in 1871.
+At the time of the 1900 United States census, he was living in Providence and working as a reporter.
 He worked for six years for the Providence Telegram from 1895 to 1901 and became the newspaper's Sunday and sporting editor.

 Sportswriter

 In November 1901, Jackson was hired to replace Ray M. Ziegler as the sporting editor of the Detroit Free Press, a position he held until 1910.
 In addition to his editorial duties, Jackson published a regular column titled "Sporting Facts and Fancies", and feature stories on the major sports events in the city.
 He covered Michigan Wolverines football in the era of Fielding H. Yost's "Point-a-Minute" teams and the Detroit Tigers during the early years of Ty Cobb's career in Major League Baseball.
 Jackson is credited with having given Cobb the nickname, "The Georgia Peach".
 In 1910, he became the sports editor of The Washington Post.
 He published a regular column in The Washington Post called Sporting Facts and Fancies.
 After three years in Washington, D.C., Jackson returned to Detroit as a sports writer and editor for The Detroit News-Tribune.
 He subsequently returned to the Detroit Free Press.